Roulette Records

 Roulette Records was an American record company and label founded in 1957 by George Goldner, Joe Kolsky, Morris Levy and Phil Kahl, with creative control given to producers and songwriters Hugo Peretti and Luigi Creatore.
 Levy was appointed director.

 The label had known ties to New York City mobsters.
 Levy ran the label with an iron fist.
 In 1958 Roost Records was purchased.
 Goldner subsequently bowed out of his partnership interest in Roulette and, to cover his gambling debts, sold his record labels Tico, Rama, Gee and—years later—End and Gone to Levy, who grouped them into Roulette.
-Peretti and Creatore later left Roulette and worked as freelance producers for RCA Records throughout the 1960s.
+Peretti and Creatore later left Roulette and worked as freelance producers for RCA Victor throughout the 1960s.
 They co-founded Avco Records in 1969.
 In 1971 Roulette took over the catalog of Jubilee Records.

 History

-During the late 1950s, Roulette scored hits by Buddy Knox, Jimmy Bowen, The Playmates, Jimmie Rodgers, Ronnie Hawkins and The Delicates as well as releasing albums by Pearl Bailey, Dinah Washington and Count Basie.
+During the late 1950s, Roulette scored hits by Buddy Knox, Jimmy Bowen, the Playmates, Jimmie Rodgers, Ronnie Hawkins, the Delicates, and Frankie Lymon as well as releasing albums by Pearl Bailey, Dinah Washington and Count Basie.

 During the early 1960s, Roulette issued recordings connected to the twist dance craze, such as "Peppermint Twist" by Joey Dee and the Starliters.
 They also released a rare album of "twist songs" by Bill Haley & His Comets, Twistin' Knights at the Roundtable.
 Other major 1960s hits for the label include "Two Faces Have I" by Lou Christie.
-A group of United States Marines called The Essex recorded the hit "Easier Said Than Done" while based at Camp Lejeune, NC, in 1963.
+A group of United States Marines called the Essex recorded the hit "Easier Said Than Done" while based at Camp Lejeune, NC, in 1963.
 In 1964, Stephen Stills and Richie Furay first recorded together on Roulette while in the nine-member Au Go Go Singers, the house band for the Cafe Au Go Go in New York City.

-In the UK Roulette's records were issued on EMI's Columbia label.
+In the UK, Roulette's records were issued on EMI's Columbia label.
 In April 1965, the UK music magazine NME reported that Roulette had agreed to offer a sponsored show to the UK pirate radio radio station Radio Caroline.
 The hour-long show, recorded in the US by disc jockey Jack Spector, was to be broadcast five evenings a week.
 The contract covered a two-year period and was worth over £10,000 to the station.

 According to Tommy James of Tommy James and the Shondells, whose "Hanky Panky", "I Think We're Alone Now", "Mirage", "Mony Mony", "Crimson and Clover" and many others were released during his time at the label, Roulette was a front business for the Genovese crime family.
+His band was essentially forced into signing with the label after Jerry Wexler of Atlantic Records mentioned that Levy scared off competitors who had interest in the group, including Atlantic, by claiming "Hanky Panky".
 James estimates that the label kept $30 million-$40 million of the group's royalties but afforded it total artistic freedom, whereas another label would have tampered with its formula and might have dropped the group early on.
 Throughout the 1960s and 1970s, Roulette was one of the industry's major distributors, handling records for many leading labels.